shebao12345/zeroshot_classify/README.md

 }
 ```
 ## Contact
-If you have any questions, please create an issue on this repository or contact at wangweijie@zju.edu.cn.
+If you have any questions, please create an issue on this repository or contact at CCC.

 ## Acknowledgements